wallacelw/Competitive-programming/Tree/Diameter.md

 From any node, the fasthest node is a diameter extremity.
 Then from this extremity, the fasthest node is the other diameter extremity.

-## Center of Tree

-**Eccentricity:** The eccentricity of a vertice is the maximum distance between this distance and any other one.

-**Centers of the Tree:** A tree can be central or bicentral, containing, respectively, a center or a bicenter.
-A tree can have multiple diameters.
-But if the the diameter has an odd length, the center of all diameters is the same node.
-Likewise, if the diameter has even length, there are two adjacent nodes that are the bicenter of the tree.

 ```cpp
 vector<vll> g(MAX, vll());